 obvious mechanic that can, and are designed to, be attacked.
 However, because this is

 a built-in mechanic that lots of players are incentivized to join and defend from

 attack, it might not be valuable to attack a caravan.
 Conversly, if the incentives

 for attacking a caravan are higher than defending it, then caravans will just never be

 a good option for delivering goods netween nodes.
-Either way, it will be valuable to
+Either way, we believe the real

 transport ships and

 offering protection services for boats will likely be very lucrative.
 Controlling boat